Home / Blog/ Kids Nutrition/ How Are Vitamins Made?

 How Are Hiya Vitamins Made?

 Hiya’s children's chewable multivitamin is different.
-You won’t find any typical preservatives, artificial colors, artificial flavors, added sugar, or gummy junk in Hiya.
+You won’t find any typical preservatives, artificial colors, artificial flavors, added sugar, or gummy additives in Hiya.

 Hiya includes a blend of 12 fruits and vegetables and 15 vitamins and minerals into chewable tablets that are easy for children to take.